praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 ***Examples***
 - `assign-ptn ptn/2 doc/1`
-  - Assigns the 2nd patient displayed in the *patients list* to the 1st doctor  displayed in the *doctors list*.
+  - Assigns the 2nd patient displayed in the *Patients List* to the 1st doctor  displayed in the *Doctors List*.

 <div markdown="span" class="alert alert-info">
     :information_source:    <strong><strong>Confused regarding the command format or terminology used?</strong></strong>